brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 Not yet corrected from v2.1:

 - The THERM and RAIN connectors interfere with a plastic pillar in the fan housing, they must be moved to a different location on the board.
+- The trapezoidal commutation noise is a bit annoying at low speeds.
+Would be better to find a motor driver with better acoustic performance.